top of page

 Hi, I’m Jenn (she/they), the heart behind The Body Grief Coach.

-I am a Grief Coach, Death Midwife, Disability Doula, Neurodiversity-Affirming Coach, and Accessible Yoga Practitioner.
-I companion disabled and chronically ill folks, psych survivors, and those who are mad, plural, or experience altered states, as they navigate life, grief, and threshold moments with care and presence.
+I companion disabled and chronically ill folks, psych survivors, and those who are mad, plural, or living with and navigating altered states as they move through life, grief, and threshold moments with care and presence.

-My work is shaped by my own experience as a multiply disabled and neurodivergent person navigating systems that promised care but often caused harm.
-Because of what I have lived, I hold space for survival, unraveling, and reclaiming autonomy, honoring each experience as sacred and real.
+My work is shaped by lived experience navigating disability, neurodivergence, trauma, and systems that promised care but often caused harm.
+Because of what I have lived, I honor survival, unraveling, and the slow reclaiming of autonomy as sacred.

 Profile Picture (1).png